tigoe/websocket-examples/readme.md

 These examples the server-side WebSocket library, [ws](https://www.npmjs.com/package/ws).

 * [wsServerExample](https://github.com/tigoe/websocket-examples/tree/main/wsServerExample/) - a server example using [ws](https://www.npmjs.com/package/ws).
 This example does not serve HTTP requests, just WebSocket connections
 * [ExpressWsServer](https://github.com/tigoe/websocket-examples/tree/main/ExpressWsServer/) - a server example using [express.js](https://expressjs.com/) and [ws](https://www.npmjs.com/package/ws).
 This example serves both normal HTTP requests for static pages, and WebSocket requests.
+This example is also stored on glitch.com at [this link](https://glitch.com/edit/#!/tigoe-websocket-server).
 * [SerialToWsServer](https://github.com/tigoe/websocket-examples/tree/main/SerialToWsServer/) - a connector between the local serial port and a WebSocket server.
 This server can send serial data byte-by-byte to the WebSocket clients, or it can read ASCII-encoded text line-by-line.
 This does not include code to serve HTTP requests, just WebSocket connections.

 ### Running the Servers